vocdoni/docs/README.md

 ## A fully verifiable decentralized anonymous voting system

 Cryptography and distributed p2p systems have brought a new, revolutionary digital technology which might change the way society organizes: blockchain.
-Among many other applications, it allows decision making through a secure, transparent, distributed and resilent voting system.
+Among many other applications, it allows decision making through a secure, transparent, distributed and resilient voting system.

-In this document we propose the design, architecture of a decentralized anonymous voting platform using decentralized identities.
+In this document, we propose the design, architecture of a decentralized anonymous voting platform using decentralized identities.

 ## Overview